 Soledad Piñero Misa has been working with some of the most influential actors in all fields of the society.
 She possesses unique experience from the world of NGO:s, public sector, business, as well as politics.

 Soledad successfully combines an inspiring attitude with her skillful approach to individuals and groups in both personal and professional settings.
 She is praised and a frequently hired lecturer, process manager, facilitator, and a consultant with numerous references from employers such as UNHCR, Sida, , Unilever, Swedish Government Offices, UNICEF, Fairtrade, Swedbank, Botkyrka Municipality, TCO – Öppna arbetsplatsen and political parties.
-At her most recent commitment as Social Mission Manager for Ben & Jerry’s Nordics, she co-developed the companies valued lead activism through multi stakeholder engagement focusing on supporting grassroots movements that lead progressive systemic change and Refugee Rights.
+At her recent commitment as Social Mission Manager for Ben & Jerry’s Nordics, she co-developed the companies valued lead activism through multi stakeholder engagement focusing on supporting grassroots movements that lead progressive systemic change and Refugee Rights.
 She now runs the digital facilitation and training agency Part of More

 In 2010, among thousands of applicants, Soledad was selected to participate in the Kinnevik group’s incubator program Reach for Change together with the social enterprise Retoy.

 Retoy was co-created for and with children, leading business actors, UNICEF, municipalities and foundations.
 Many activities were developed in Rosenråd, a socio-economically disadvantaged community in Malmö where Soledad grew up and has always wanted to give back to.